Alfred Nossig: Early career

-Nossige began to write theatre reviews for Polish and Jewish newspapers, and in 1888 published his first collection of poems, Poezje, which won a competition in Warsaw.
+Nossig began to write theatre reviews for Polish and Jewish newspapers, and in 1888 published his first collection of poems, Poezje, which won a competition in Warsaw.
 He subsequently published a play King of the Jews about Simon bar Kokhba, the instigator of the Bar Kochba revolt against the Roman Empire.
 In 1887, Nossig had published the first Zionist work in the Polish language.
 It was titled "An Attempt to Solve the Jewish Problem" (Próba rozwiązania kwestji źydowskiej), and argued that there is no future for the Jews in the Diaspora; thus, Jews must establish their own independent state in Palestine and adjacent countries.
 He also undertook and published research into statistics of the Jewish population of Central Europe to substantiate his ideas.
 Nossig's defection from assimilationist to nationalist Jewish opinions – it has been claimed that he was the first person to use the word 'Zionist' – caused controversy in his circles.

 In 1892, Nossig was living in Vienna where he was active as an art-curator and writer, and moved in artistic circles.
 His friends included the pianist and composer Paderewski, for whom he wrote the libretto of an opera, Manru (1901).
 An acquaintance of that period wrote of him: "The root of his soul: a poetic Jewishness; the source of his innermost hidden life: the national revival of the Jewish people; his bearing, his manners, his behaviour towards other human beings, his entire outward mask: a perfect Pole; [...] his culture, his work-style and meticulousness: really true German."

 In 1894 Nossig moved to Paris, where he was a correspondent of the Polish newspaper Gazeta Lwowska.
 While there he wrote a detailed essay in German, "Social Hygiene of the Jews and Ancient Oriental People", seeking to establish Mosaic law on health and hygiene as amongst the founding works on modern hygienic standards.
 At this time Theodor Herzl was also based in Paris as a newspaper correspondent.
 Nossig was critical of Herzl's Zionist tactics, but was involved with plans by Abraham Salz, an early colleague of Herzl, to found a village in Palestine for settlers from Galicia.

-During this period Nossig was also active as a (self-taught) sculptor, exhibiting in Paris, Vienna and Berlin.
+During this period, Nossig was also active as a (self-taught) sculptor, exhibiting in Paris, Vienna and Berlin.
 His subjects included The Wandering Jew, Judas Maccabaeus, and King Solomon, as well as portrait busts of Paderewski and of Max Nordau, and a death-mask of Empress Elisabeth of Austria.